ssulis/3SD/README.md

 Exemple of how to run the 3SD algorithm described in Sulis et al., 2021 (submitted).

-TBD

-This is a work in progress.
+--> This is a work in progress.